ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

         user_id: 1234,
     }

-    // If the user is authorized … resolve(context)
+    // If the user is authenticated … resolve(context)
   },
 })